 If it is determined that it would be detrimental to the customer's employment for TWC-VR to contact his or her employer directly, and observing the customer at work is not an option, the VR Supervisor can be consulted with for an alternative means to meet this requirement.

-Note: Employment information, including verification of wages, should have been verified at the time the customer's employment information was entered in RHW.
+Employment information, including verification of wages, should have been verified at the time the customer's employment information was entered in RHW.
 Wages do not have to be reverified at the time of closure if there has been no change since the original verification.

+The RHW employment information screen will require unit management verification when VR staff enter wages greater than $40 per hour on the employment screen.